Home > Health Library > Pediatric Preparation for Medical Tests

 Other Works Consulted

 Hockenberry MJ (2011).
-Communicating with families section of Communication and physical assessment of the child.
-In MJ Hockenberry, D Wilson, eds., Wong's Nursing Care of Infants and Children, 9th ed, pp. 119–126.
-St. Louis, MO: Mosby Elsevier.
+Communication and physical assessment of the child.
+In MJ Hockenberry, D Wilson, eds., Wong's Nursing Care of Infants and Children, 9th ed, pp. 117–178.
+St. Louis: Mosby.

 Levetown M and the Committee on Bioethics (2008).
 Communicating with children and families: From everyday interactions to skill in conveying distressing information.
 Pediatrics, 121(5): e1441–e1460.